 Is LinkedIn free?

 LinkedIn is free for a basic membership, but your options are limited.
-You can only send messages to people in your network, and you have limited data on the last five people who viewed your profile.
+You can only send messages to people in your network, and you will have access to limited data on the last five people who viewed your profile.
 Searches are limited to 100 results, and you can’t perform more advanced searches.

 Still, a free LinkedIn membership has the benefit of including you among your professional peers.
-A free LinkedIn account still allows you to create a portfolio, add people to your professional network, join and create groups, and write blog posts.
+A free LinkedIn account allows you to create a portfolio, add people to your professional network, join and create groups, and write blog posts.

 What is LinkedIn Premium?

 If you want more robust features, you’ll need to upgrade to LinkedIn Premium.
 Premium tiers let you view more search results beyond the default 100 and save more than the three searches the free account allows.

 Premium accounts are preferable for businesses that want to organize multiple profiles from one centralized dashboard.